zahur76/MilestoneProject_2/README.md

 ## TESTING

 This section provides details of testing performed during development.
-Testing was carried out at different phases of develpment as indicated below:
+Testing was carried out at different stages of development as indicated below:

 | Test                | Stage Performed                                  | Tool used                                     |